 Free Trial Conversion Rate Calculator for SaaS

-Enter signups, stage conversions, TTV, and ARPA — get a 5-stage funnel, activation benchmarks, 6-dimension report card, freemium vs CC-required comparison, and a shareable PNG.
-No signup.
+Calculate your free trial conversion rate for any SaaS free trial funnel.
+Enter signups, stage conversions, TTV, and ARPA — get a 5-stage trial-to-paid funnel, activation benchmarks, 6-dimension report card, and a freemium conversion rate comparison.
+Shareable PNG, no signup.

 Last reviewed: April 2026